eslint/eslint/docs/rules/padding-line-between-statements.md

 - `STATEMENT_TYPE` is one (or an array) of the following:
     - A keyword (e.g. "const", or "class")
     - A space-delimited list of keywords (e.g. "export const")
-    - One of the following special keywords (cannot partake in space-delimited lists):
+    - One of the following (cannot partake in space-delimited lists):
         - `"*"` is wildcard.
 This matches any statements.
         - `"block"` is lonely blocks.
         - `"block-like"` is block like statements.
 This matches statements that the last token is the closing brace of blocks; e.g. `{ }`, `if (a) { }`, and `while (a) { }`.
 Also matches immediately invoked function expression statements.